theotor83/utf-rewritten/README.md

 #### Built-in Themes

-- **Classic phpBB** (default): Faithful recreation of original Undertale France design
+- **Classic phpBB** : Faithful recreation of original Undertale France design
-- **Modern**: The current, responsive theme of Xooit, that was introduced in 2024
+- **Modern** (default): The current, responsive theme of Xooit, that was introduced in 2024

 <!-- TODO: Add theme screenshots and customization examples -->